kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 are [scheduled for deletion](#pod-garbage-collection) after a timeout period.

 Pods do not, by themselves, self-heal.
 If a Pod is scheduled to a
-{{< glossary_tooltip text="node" term_id="node" >}} that then fails, the Pod is deleted; likewise, a Pod won't
+{{< glossary_tooltip text="node" term_id="node" >}} that then fails, the Pod is
-survive an eviction due to a lack of resources or Node maintenance.
-Kubernetes uses a higher-level abstraction, called a
+deleted; likewise, a Pod won't survive an eviction due to a lack of resources or Node maintenance.
+What Pods can do is self-heal on a local node.
+In order to have self-healing across the cluster, Kubernetes uses a higher-level abstraction, called
-{{< glossary_tooltip term_id="controller" text="controller" >}}, that handles the work of
+{{< glossary_tooltip term_id="controller" text="controller" >}}, that handles
-managing the relatively disposable Pod instances.
+the work of managing the relatively disposable Pod instances.

 A given Pod (as defined by a UID) is never "rescheduled" to a different node; instead, that Pod can be replaced by a new, near-identical Pod, with even the same name if